I arrived at Jorge Chavez International Airport in the evening hours. I felt a familiar unnerving feeling I had felt several times before.

 >Foreign country>SWF>nervous>not fluent in spanish>people trying to make money off you

 I had researched prior and plenty of ground transportation was available.
 After deplaning I approached a taxi stand.
 I wasn’t pleased with their price so I decided to look at the Uber quotes.
 The attendant saw me researching fares and suggested another less expensive company down the line.
-A deal was struck and the taxi was paid for at the airport.
+A deal was struck and the taxi was paid for at the counter.
 It would be a few minutes wait so I wi-fi’d up and internet browsed while waiting.
 The attendant informed the taxi was ready and escorted me to my driver through the airport exit.

 The next minute was chaos.
 Dozens of Taxi drivers loudly solicting business and there was much more than a normal airport crowd gathering with signs.
 There was a film crew filming a reporter and what appeared to be a Hollywood TMZ style gathering of people.
 Perhaps waiting for a Peruvian starlet soon to arrive.
 Many adoring fans turned up for something.